-Out of forty four landslides that are studied, five landslides are observed to form potential landslide dam, if failure occurs.
-Though the blocking duration is difficult to predict, upstream and downstream consequences of these damming events can't be overlooked as the region has witnessed many damming and flash floods in the past that resulted in widespread loss of lives and economy.

-These five landslides comprise a total landslide volume of 26.3± 6.7 M m3.
-The slopes of 583 four landslides (debris slides) out of these five are unstable i.e., Factor of safety <1 whereas, 584 remaining one (rock avalanche) is meta-stable i.e., 1≤FS≥2.
-Field observations and previous 585 studies have noted the damming events by these landslides (or the region consisting these 586 587 landslides) in the past too.
-Since the area is witnessing enhanced rainfall and flash floods since year 2010, findings of the run-out analysis that involve 24.8 ± 2.7 m to 39.8 ± 4.0 m high 588 589 material flow from these landslides become more crucial.
-In order to evaluate the sensitivity of factor of safety and total displacement in slope stability 590 analysis, parametric study was performed.
-The angle of internal friction of soil or 'm_i' (a 591 592 parameter of the Generalized Hoek Brown criteria that is equivalent to the angle of internal friction) of rockmass and in-situ field stress are noted to be the most controlling parameters 593 594 for the stability of slopes.
-595
+Out of forty-four landslides that are studied, five landslides are noted to form the potential landslide dam, if failure occurs.
+Though the blocking duration is difficult to predict, upstream and downstream consequences of these damming events can't be overlooked as the region has witnessed many damming and flash floods in the past.
+These five landslides comprise a total landslide volume of $26.3\pm6.7~\mathrm{M}~\mathrm{m}^3$.
+The slopes of four landslides (debris slides) out of these five are unstable, whereas the remaining one (rock avalanche) is meta-stable.
+Field observations and previous studies have noted the damming events by these landslides (or the region consisting these landslides) in the past also.
+Since the area is witnessing enhanced rainfall and flash floods since year 2010, findings of the run-out analysis that revealed $24.8\pm2.7\mathrm{m}$ to $39.8\pm4.0\mathrm{m}$ high material flow from these landslides become more crucial.
+The parametric analysis for the slope stability evaluation revealed that the angle of internal friction of soil or 'm_i' (equivalent to the angle of internal friction) of the rockmass, and in-situ field stress are the most controlling parameters for the stability of slopes.